Nimra123-bee/Projectile-VFX-Showcase/README.md

 This repository showcases real-time projectile VFX systems developed during my internship at Codematics.

-The effects were created as part of a production project.
 This repository contains only visual documentation of my work and does not include source assets or project files.

 ---